What To Say To Someone Who Is Grieving?

 Before we tell you comforting things and ways to show compassion to your loved ones, it is necessary to find what to avoid in a sad phase.

-So here’s what you should not do or say to a friend who is grieving.
+So here’s what you should say to a friend who is grieving.

 The Right Words To Say To A Grieving Friend: